cadecairos/popcorn-build-tool/README.md

+# This is an improved fork of cadecairos/JS-Builder - customized specifically for popcorn-js

 #JS Builder#

 JS Builder is a Node.js app that returns custom builds of JavaScript projects via HTTP GET Requests.
 It uses [Uglify-js](https://github.com/mishoo/UglifyJS2) to compress and minify code.